Grade Level: 10-12

 - Hands-on with SWOT Analysis

-1. Activity: Research SWOT Analysis and using the SWOT Analysis Template on the H: Drive & will be posted here soon, create your own SWOT Analysis for a business you are familiar with.
+1. Activity: Research SWOT Analysis and using the SWOT Analysis Create your own SWOT Analysis for a business you are familiar with.

 Ex.
 McDonalds, Nike, Burroughs and Chapin